The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 This will lead to a contradiction, since we assumed that the sequence $\{e(\Gamma,g_n(S))\}$ is strictly decreasing, hence, it can not converge to an upper bound of the sequence, $e(L,\eta(S))$.

 \begin{prop} $\lim_{n \to \infty} e(\Gamma,g_n(S))=e(L,\eta(S))$.

 \end{prop}

-\proof To prove the proposition we need to analyze the action of $L$ on the limit tree $Y$.
+\proof The proof of the lemma occupies most of the remaining part of this section.
+To prove the proposition we need to analyze the action of $L$ on the limit tree $Y$.
 If the action of $L$ on the real tree $Y$ is free and simplicial, then $L$ is free, and for large index $n$, the image, $h_n(L)$, is a free quasi-convex subgroup of infinite index in $\Gamma$.
 This is a contradiction since the homomorphisms $\{h_n\}$ are assumed to be epimorphisms for every $n$.
 Also, the rates of growth satisfy: $e(\Gamma,g_n(S))=e(L,\eta(S))$ for large $n$ (since $h_n$ is injective for large $n$), and this contradicts our assumption that the sequence: $\{e(\Gamma,g_n(S))\}$ is strictly decreasing.

 In general, the action of $L$ on $Y$ is faithful, but it need not be free nor simplicial.
 For presentation purposes, we start by assuming that the action of $L$ on $Y$ is free, but not necessarily simplicial.
 Note that in this case, $L$ is necessarily torsion-free.